michaelpmattson/git_homework/thoughts.md

 1. Making a calendar and holding myself accountable to using it.
 2. Using the convention of "If applied, this commit will..."

+# Shoutout

+Shoutout to my mom.
+I've been talking to her a lot recently about the decision to go back to school.